Iraq – Kurdistan (Erbil, Suleymaniyeh, Dohuk) December 9-10, 2019

 When the Mongols attacked Arbil for the first time in 1237, they plundered the lower town but had to retreat and put off the capture of the citadel.
 In 1258, the Mongols returned and captured the citadel after a siege lasting six months.
 Hülegü then appointed an Assyrian Christian governor to the town.
 Sustained persecutions of Christians, Jews and Buddhists began in 1295 and the Assyrian inhabitants retreated to the citadel to escape persecution.
 The citadel was at last taken after a siege by Kurdish tribesmen in 1310, and all the defenders were massacred, including many of the Assyrian inhabitants of the lower town.
 However, the city’s Assyrian population remained numerically significant until the destruction of the city by the forces of Timur in 1397.

-Erbil was the birthplace of the famous 12th and 13th century Kurdish historians and writers Ibn Khallikan and Ibn al-Mustawfi.
+Erbil was the birthplace of the famous 12th and 13th-century Kurdish historians and writers Ibn Khallikan and Ibn al-Mustawfi.
 Erbil and all of Iraq passed into the hands of the Ottoman Turks in the 16th century.
-Erbil was part of the Musul Vilayet in Ottoman Empire for 400 years until World War I, when the Ottomans and their Kurdish and Turcoman allies were defeated by the British Empire.
+Erbil was part of the Musul Vilayet in the Ottoman Empire for 400 years until World War I, when the Ottomans and their Kurdish and Turcoman allies were defeated by the British Empire.

 The modern town of Erbil stands on a tell topped by an Ottoman fort.
 During the Middle Ages, Erbil became a major trading center on the route between Baghdad and Mosul, a role which it still plays today with important road links to the outside world.